Optimizing the number of measurements for vibrational structure on quantum computers: coordinates and measurement schemes: Vibrational structure

 Consider a molecule with $M$ vibrational modes described by a set of mass-weighted \acp{nc} (or other orthogonal coordinates) $q_{m}$.
 Neglecting the Coriolis and pseudopotential terms of the Watson operator~\cite{watsonSimplificationMolecularVibrationrotation1968,watsonVibrationrotationHamiltonianLinear1970}, the vibrational Hamiltonian reads

 where the potential in principle contains terms coupling up to $M$ modes simultaneously.
 The \ac{pes}, i.e. the vibrational potential, may be obtained using a variety of methods, e.g. using Taylor expansion or the \ac{adga}~\cite{sparta_adaptive_2009}.
 A Taylor expansion of the \acp{pes} around the equilibrium geometry provides the \acp{pes} in an economical form but suffers from the limited reliability of such expansions including limited radius of convergence and high risk of providing a variationally unbound potential.
-In contrast, the \ac{adga} is a robust and accurate black-box procedure, which builds the potential according to the need as determined from the vibrational calculation.
-The \ac{adga} uses densities of the vibrational wavefunction to iteratively sample the surface in a physically motivated way.
+In contrast, the \ac{adga} is a robust and accurate black-box procedure, which builds the potential according to the need as determined from a vibrational calculation.
+The \ac{adga} uses very inexpensive vibrational self-consistent field densities to iteratively sample the surface in a physically motivated way.
+The \ac{pes} construction is thereby independent of the following correlated vibrational wave function computation, which is our main focus.
 After generating the \acp{pes}, the vibrational Hamiltonian may be transformed into a qubit Hamiltonian using existing encoding algorithms~\cite{mcardle_digital_2019,sawaya_resource-efficient_2020,ollitrault_hardware_2020}.